Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 A flexible, EVM-portable base layer will help fulfill unmet market demand for derivatives products and facilitate the maturity of DeFi by allowing new use cases to evolve.

 ## Guiding Principles

 ### Permissionless

 The Valorem protocol is permissionless.
 It is open to public use with no ability to restrict who can or cannot use it.
 Any potential user can perform any operation that the protocol supports.

 ### Fully Collateralized

 Options written on Valorem are fully collateralized, eliminating counterparty risk and ensuring settlement.
 However, Valorem is designed with higher-level margining systems in mind.

 ### Composable

 The protocol is composable.
 Generality is centered in the design such that it can easily be integrated into other smart contract systems as a "money lego" to structure more complex derivatives.

 ## Mechanism

 At its core, the Valorem protocol is a non-custodial engine for the underwriting and physical settlement of options.
 The engine is built on the [ERC-1155 multi-token standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-1155/) to gas-efficiently tokenize long and short positions, known as **options** and **claims** in the engine.
 On-chain actors — either individuals using wallets or protocols using smart contracts — can create a new option type for a given asset pair, strike price, earliest exercise time, and time to maturiy, and then write options of that type.

 Writing an option mints one or more fungible option tokens as well as a non-fungible claim token.
 A claim NFT represents a claim on the underlying asset used for writing and/or the exercise asset, if the claim is assigned exercise.
 The tokens can be transferred freely between actors.
 Option tokens can be exercised during the specified time window.
 Claims are assigned exercise via a fair assignment algorithm, which uses pseudorandomness and a novel bucketing mechanism.

-TODO VISUAL OF Fungible Option Tokens and Claim NFTs

 ### Creating New Option Types

 Actors can permissionlessly create new option types by specifying:

 - The **underlying** collateral token of the option; this is what the option holder receives if the option is exercised.